 Recommendations

 Working on the analysis of the HIM business requirements (Tables 7-9), HIM Practices Checklist (Appendix A) and Use Cases (Appendix B), we identified gaps in both HIM as well as standards development practices.
-Table 10 presents our recommendations for affected stakeholders to better align HIM practices and capabilities of HIT product through standards.
+The gaps are identified in App Table 10 presents our recommendations for affected stakeholders to better align HIM practices and capabilities of HIT products through standards.

 Table 10: Recommendation to HIM Professionals and SDOs